A vanishing theorem for tautological classes of aspherical manifolds: Vanishing criteria for tautological classes of aspherical manifolds

-\begin{Rmk} Again the integral vanishing of all tautological classes for smooth bundles is not implied by this result, as not every Pontryagin class lies in the image of the forgetful map $H^*(\BSTOP; \mathbb Z) \to H^*(\BSO; \mathbb Z)$.
-Just as in the discussion after \cref{comm} one does, however, obtain uniform bounds on their order. \end{Rmk}
+The integral vanishing of all tautological classes for smooth bundles is not implied by this result, as not every Pontryagin class lies in the image of the forgetful map $H^*(\BSTOP; \mathbb Z) \to H^*(\BSO; \mathbb Z)$.
+However the work of Kirby--Siebenmann \cite[p.\ 200]{KS} describes the fibre of the map $\BSO \to \BSTOP$ in terms of groups of homotopy spheres.
+Since these are finite, some multiple of every class in $H^*(\BSO(d);\Z)$ is pulled back from $\BSTOP$ and in principle these multiples can be determined in terms of the orders of the groups of homotopy spheres; we shall refrain from spelling this out.
+In particular, \cref{integral result} implies that there is a bound on the order of $\kappa_c(M) \in H^*(\B\DIFF_h(M);\Z)$ independent of $M$.